pcanz/pPEG/docs/README.md

 #   pPEG Documents

-To find out what pPEG is all about the palce to satrt is the [README] in the top level direcory.
+To find out what pPEG is all about the palce to start is the [README] in the top level direcory.

 Specific details for how to use pPEG implementations in different programming laanguages can be found in their own repositories with links form the [INDEX] in the top level directory.

 The collection of documents in this directory covers some generic pPEG topics in more detail and adds general background information.

+*   [A_Portable_PEG] explains how pPEG relates to the original [PEG].

 *   [Design_for_Simplicity] explains the pPEG design philosophy in contrast to other grammar parsers.